dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/providing_support_to_respondents.md

 ![Overview of edits made to a response.](../images/edits_7.png)

-The fields that respondents have edited are highlighted in blue.
-Press the Commit button to approve the changes and create a new revision of the response, or the Reject button to discard their changes.
+Highlighted in blue are the fields that respondents have edited.
+Press the Commit button to approve the changes and create a new revision of the response, or press the Reject button to discard their changes.

 ### Automatically approving edits

-If you don't want to have to go through a manual approval process every time a respondent wants to edit their submission, Screendoor lets you automatically approve any changes the respondent makes.
+If you don't want to go through a manual approval process every time a respondent wants to edit their submission, Screendoor lets you automatically approve any change a respondent makes.

 Go to your project's Settings page.
-Under &ldquo;General settings&rdquo;, you can automatically grant respondents the permission to edit, as well as automatically approve a respondent's changes.
+Under &ldquo;General settings,&rdquo; you can automatically grant respondents the permission to edit, as well as automatically approve a respondent's changes.

 ![Automatically approving edits made by respondents.](../images/edits_8.png)